New-York Historical Members can book tickets now to Harry Potter: A History of Magic. General public tickets go on sale April 26 at 12 pm EDT.

 Is there a booking fee?

 Online orders will be assessed a 3% credit card fee plus a booking fee of $1.00 per ticket, except for kids (ages 5–13) tickets, which will be assessed a booking fee of $0.75 per ticket.
 Free tickets will not be charged a booking fee.
 Phone orders will be assessed an additional fee of $1.25 per ticket.
-You also may buy advance tickets on-site at the New-York Historical Society for no extra fee.
+You also may buy advance tickets on-site at the New-York Historical Society.

 Can I buy tickets on the day of my visit?